RSanderson96/Location-Twitter-Data-/README.md

 # Location-Twitter-Data-
-A code for collating twitter data over time
+A code for collating twitter data over time - currently still a work in progress

 Create a seperate R file named "Twitter_Keys"